Hundreds tour new Rocklin facility

 “It was a tremendous success,” said Phillip Raimondi, medical director of UC Davis Primary Care Network, watching visitors continue to stream in even as the event drew to a close.

-Lincoln resident Jim Helzer arrived early at the UC Davis clinic to meet Syed Zaidi, one of UC Davis Medical Group’s new primary care physicians, and to secure a seat for his talk on healthy aging.
+Lincoln resident Jim Helzer arrived early at the UC Davis clinic to meet UC Davis Medical Group’s new primary care physicians and to secure a seat for a talk on healthy aging.
 Helzer, a retired hospital administrator, currently sees a UC Davis internist in Roseville and visits the health system’s Sacramento campus for scans and specialty services.
 He’ll now able to handle many needs with one much-shorter trip.

 “I feel very comfortable in transferring out here,” Helzer said.
 “I’ve been with UC Davis Health System for a number of years and I’m very impressed with the type of people they hire and the care they give you.”

-A standing-room-only crowd packed the conference room to hear Zaidi, an internist who specializes in geriatric medicine and palliative care.
-Sanyukta Pawar, another UC Davis primary care physician, and Scott Christensen, an associate professor of hematology and oncology, were also on hand to meet visitors as they toured the building.
+UC Davis primary care physician Sanyukta Pawar and Scott Christensen, an associate professor of hematology and oncology, were among those on hand to meet visitors as they toured the building.
 The new facility offers care from UC Davis Cancer Center, home to a large clinical trials network.

 UC Davis services at Placer Center for Health:

 - Pulmonology (coming soon)